sfornal/heweb19-inn1/src/site/slides/slide-28.md

 1. Check the cache
 2. If it's in the cache, return it
-   a.
-Also, grab a fresh copy from the network
+   1. Also, grab a fresh copy from the network
 3. If it's not in the cache, get it from the network
-   a.
-And cache it
+   1. And cache it